Full Tutorial for SigBridgeR

 # TCGA-44-2655 43.50 0This single-cell RNA data is from humans.
 We set many parameters to

-FALSE or 0 in order to maximize the
+NULL or 0 in order to maximize the flexibility

-flexibility of downstream analyses and capture a broader range of
+of downstream analyses and capture a broader range of biological

-biological signals, so as to avoid insignificant results caused by too
+signals, so as to avoid insignificant results caused by too small a

 Now we use SCPreProcess() to pre-process the single-cell